 From the research, we see that:

-- The majority of grammar checkers recognize the nuances of spelling between American and British English dialects.
+- The majority of grammar checkers recognize the nuances between American and British English spelling.
 Only some like LanguageTool, ProWritingAid, Linguix detect grammatical errors (verb endings, have/take in collocations).
 Vocabulary differences are also important, however, only some solutions like Grammarly and LanguageTool have dictionaries which include them.

 - Among all the solutions, Outwrite seems to cope the best with extra English dialects.
 It recognizes almost all vocabulary nuances.
 However, Outwrite doesn’t detect grammar and vocabulary issues in American and British English dialects.

-- WProofreader supports American English, British English, Australian, New Zealand, South Africa English dialects.
+- WProofreader supports American English, British English, Australian, New Zealand, South African English spelling.
 Importantly, it doesn’t offer Oxford spelling as LanguageTool.
 As for extra dialects, WProofreader sees spelling differences, recognizes unique vocabulary cases in Australian, Canadian, and New Zealand dialects.
 We keep improving the proofreading mechanism to give fewer false positives.

 You can use our survey results for preliminary testing.
 To take more informed decisions, we suggest going deeper and comparing solutions on large datasets of texts written in different English dialects.